Top 5 Dorset Walks + All You Need to Know to Enjoy Them

 When to Visit Dorset?

-There’s no question the best time to go glamping and walking in Dorset in my opinion is between the months of June and September when the weather is at its driest, sunniest and warmest.
+There’s no question the best time to go glamping and walking in Dorset is between the months of June and September, when the weather is at its driest, sunniest and warmest.

 Not only does this make for a more pleasant glamping experience, but the better weather at this time of year will also allow you to enjoy more of the region’s beautiful landscapes too – whether that’s walking, cycling, hitting up the coast or just staring out your glamping cabin door!